Rembrant777/proxy/README.md

 4> in the above folder we set mapping from our own host to docker namespace so that you can compile your c codes with ubuntu's inner installed gcc/g++ compiler

 5> ok here comes to how to compile the project before compile your c codes into binary executable file you need to install
-> 5.1 gcc on your docker container of ubuntu by apt-get install gcc
+* 5.1 gcc on your docker container of ubuntu by apt-get install gcc
-> 5.2 apt-get install make
+* 5.2 apt-get install make
-> 5.3 then you execute the compile command ./build.sh to compile the c codes under proxy and go to the tiny foler also execute the ./build.sh script to compile the tiny server c codes
+* 5.3 then you execute the compile command ./build.sh to compile the c codes under proxy and go to the tiny foler also execute the ./build.sh script to compile the tiny server c codes
+* 5.4 then run the test cases to test proxy normal function, proxy works in parallel, proxy provides lru and lfu policies